When do orders ship?

 We can also ship internationally and rush ship orders through FedEx (by request and at additional cost).

 We will happily replace your product with another selection should you not enjoy your purchase.
-Any merchandise bought from our website can be returned to our headquarters within 30 days for a full refund.
+Any merchandise bought from our website can be returned to our headquarters within 30 days for a full refund, not including the cost of return shipping.
 Please note our cafes cannot accept returns for online purchases.
 For more individual assistance on this, please email us at firstname.lastname@example.org.

 Are all teas Fair Trade Certified?